London is the World’s Most ‚Digitally Ready City’

 What does the data tell us?

 What are the key challenges for digital transformation in London?
-Looking at what the data of the Atlas of Digitalisation tells us, we see a need for optimisation in
+Looking at what the data of the Atlas of Digitalization tells us, we see a need for optimisation in

 - traffic time index and traffic related air pollution